Colin Kaepernick Touches Down in L.A., NFL Ready?

 Kaepernick and Nessa were cool with fans at LAX -- and even thanked a female fan who told the QB, "I love you so much!"

-So, what's next for Colin's football carer?
+So, what's next for Colin's football career?
 Unclear at this point, but Nessa and Carolina Panthers star Eric Reid have insisted Kap is in shape and ready to play if he gets the call.

 As we previously reported, Kaepernick is still working out every single day -- lifting, throwing and running.